Open university (concept)

-An open university is a university with an open-door academic policy, with minimal or no entry requirements.
-Open universities may employ specific teaching methods, such as open supported learning or distance education.
-However, not all open universities focus on distance education, nor do distance-education universities necessarily have open admission policies.
+An open university is a university geared towards adult learners with an open-door academic policy, with minimal or no formal entry requirements in terms of qualifications, although admissions examinations may be used.
+Open universities are characterised by their development mission and employ various teaching methods, such as open supported learning, to provide distance education.

 History

-A precursor to the open university was the University of London External study system established in 1858; the university was a degree-awarding examination board and welcomed anyone who could meet its entry requirements and pay the requisite fees, including students from anywhere in the world.
+A precursor to the open university was the University of London external system, established in 1858.
+At that time, the university was a degree-awarding examination board and welcomed anyone who could pass its matriculation examination and pay the requisite fees, including students from anywhere in the world.
 Participants could continue to earn a living while they studied, could learn in any way they wished, and could sit their examinations without visiting Britain.
+However, this was purely an examining board, not providing any support or instruction, and is not considered by academics to have been a distance education provider.
 A similar establishment was the Royal University of Ireland, founded in 1879 as an examining and degree-awarding university based on the University of London model.
 Examinations were open to external candidates in addition to those that attended lectures at participant colleges; many schools and convents entered their students for both advanced and degree-level examinations.
 Many of the early graduates were women, because Trinity College Dublin did not admit women until twenty years later.

 The University of the Cape of Good Hope, later to become University of South Africa (UNISA), was created in 1873, and had a similar model to the University of London.
 It had no students, instead setting academic standards and acting as an examination board for associated university colleges.
-By 1946, these colleges were becoming independent universities, and UNISA began to offer postal tuition.
+By 1946, these colleges were becoming independent universities, and UNISA began to offer postal tuition, becoming the world's first distance-teaching university although not an open university in terms of entry requirements.
 In apartheid South Africa, it offered educational opportunities to all ethnicities, but students had to meet normal matriculation requirements.
 There was very little student support, and the drop-out rate was high, particularly among black South Africans.
 By the new millennium, around 400,000 students in 130 countries were taking its courses, and it had become one of the largest distance learning institutions in the world.